Skip to main content

 Overview

-There is flexibility in how the programme can be delivered to children with SEND or additional needs who are in receipt of FSMs.
-Some of the key points to consider when designing and implementing provision for children with SEND or additional needs include:
+There is flexibility in how the programme can be delivered to children with SEND or additional needs.
+Key considerations include:

-- making decisions and, where appropriate, delegating responsibility for decision making to different levels of the system to enable responsive support
+• making decisions and, where appropriate, delegating responsibility for decision making to different parts of the system to enable responsive support

-- ensuring staff are trained, supported and provided with appropriate equipment in order to provide flexible and responsive care in line with government guidance
+• ensuring staff are trained, supported and equipped to provide flexible and responsive care in line with government guidance

-- maintaining a positive level of trust in staff from a parent perspective
+• maintaining trust and confidence in staff from a parent perspective

 Resources